yshinyong/66daysofdata/hello-world.md

 - Example of continuous probability distribution: Normal distribution
 - The output of a probability mass function is a probability
 - The area under curve produced by a probability density function represents a probability.
-- Parameter is important - wrong paramaters can give results that differ wildly!
+- Parameter is important - wrong parameters can give results that differ wildly!
 - Reference: https://towardsdatascience.com/probability-concepts-explained-probability-distributions-introduction-part-3-4a5db81858dc

 ### 2022-03-19 DAY 26: PROBABILITY CONCEPTS EXPLAINED: MAXIMUM LIKELIHOOD ESTIMATION